yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 7: Perform migration cutover

 Since you performed an "online data migration," the migration wizard continuously monitors the SMB network share for newly added log backup files.
 This allows for any updates that happen on the source database to be captured until you cut over to the SQL MI database.
-In this task, you add a record to one of the database tables, backup the logs, and complete the migration of the `TailspinToys` database by cutting over to the SQL MI database.
+In this task, you add a record to one of the database tables, backup the logs, and complete the migration of the WWI `TailspinToys` database by cutting over to the SQL MI database.

 1. In the migration status window in the Azure portal and select **TailspinToys** under database name to view further details about the database migration.